temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 We just demonstrated how to start a Worker and run a Workflow, which returns information from your data pipeline.
 What if we want to run this on a schedule?
 Historically, you could write a cron job and have that fire once a day, but cron jobs are fragile.
 They break easily and knowing when they go down or why they didn't fire can be frustrating.

-Temporal provides a [Schedule Workflow](https://python.temporal.io/temporalio.client.Client.html#create_schedule) function, in which you can start, backfill, delete, describe, list, pause, trigger, and update as you would any other Workflow.
+Temporal provides a [Schedule Workflow](https://python.temporal.io/temporalio.client.Client.html#create_schedule) function, in which you can start, backfill, delete, describe, list, pause, trigger, and update a Schedule.

 Build a scheduler to fire once every 10 hours and return the results of `TemporalCommunityWorkflow`.

 Create a file called `schedule_workflow.py`.

 <!--SNIPSTART data-pipeline-schedule-workflow-python-->
 <!--SNIPEND-->